To create a new list, you first need to be logged in. Having logged in, select 'Create New List' from the My Lists menu.

 Authority

 For the purposes of comparing one list with another, it is important that all lists in question have the same species available to them.
 It is pointless to compare a list that splits Pied Wagtail Motacilla (alba) yarrellii and White Wagtail Motacilla (alba) alba, say, with one that does not.
-With this in mind, we require all lists to be based on one of a small number of 'authorities', or base-lists.
-The authorities currently in use can be viewed by clicking here.
+Hence, we require all lists to be based on an 'authority', or base-list.
+The recommended authority is the default and listed first but you can select a different one for the location if required.

 Obviously, the lists from the different authorities are frequently updated and we will reflect these updates within BUBO Listing as soon as possible after they are announced.
 However, we recognise that many birders will wish to include certain new birds on their lists in advance of official acceptance by the relevant authority.
 In cases where feel the future acceptance of a species seems almost certain and without controversy (e.g. Canada Warbler in Ireland in 2006) we will add such species to the base lists in advance of their official acceptance, although they will be flagged as 'provisional'.